June 27, 2023

 How could I know if my data is applicable for predictive analysis?
 Can algorithms return unreliable results?
 Indeed, every business is unique.
 If a competitor company managed to save 25% on maintenance when implementing PdM of their machinery, it doesn’t mean you can count on such savings too.
 In this article, PSA figures out what you need to perform reliable data analysis within enterprise IoT solutions; how to prepare your data for analysis, and why one PdM strategy works better than another.

-Why IoT and Predictive Maintenance Is a Perfect Tandem
+Why IoT and Predictive Maintenance: A Perfect Tandem

 Companies have long used predictive models in their equipment maintenance strategies.
 However, in the pre-IoT era, they had to rely on delayed data and be content with incomplete analysis if wanted to create a PdM strategy.
 It turns out that without the Internet of Things, you can roughly guess when a machine may fail, which is not enough to create a competent PdM strategy and switch to it.